 (A) What is countable income?

-Countable income is earned income minus the twenty per cent earned income deduction as set forth in rule 5101:4-4-23 of the Administrative Code plus any unearned income.
+Countable income is earned income minus the twenty per cent earned income deduction as described in rule 5101:4-4-23 of the Administrative Code plus any unearned income.
 Types of excluded income are listed in rule 5101:4-4-13 of the Administrative Code.

 (B) What is earned income?